-One thing I would recommend is to leave treasured, valuable and fragile items out of any rental because accidents happen, you’ll be upset and your guests will feel awful.
+One thing I would recommend is to leave treasured, valuable items out of any rental because accidents happen, you’ll be upset and your guests will feel awful.
 If your scheme requires antiques and vintage items then use affordable reproductions.
 If you add genuine vintage accessories, display them out of reach, they’ll add character but are less likely to get broken.
-It doesn’t matter if you ‘only paid £2 for them’, if they’ve survived decades already they deserve a little respect, they are the antiques of the future.
+It doesn’t matter if they were cheap, if they’ve survived decades already they deserve a little respect, they are the antiques of the future.

 - Suit the use: family accommodation interiors needs to be robust and durable; whereas a couple’s retreat can be more refined and less hard wearing.

 - Add rugs, they create a cosy atmosphere, reduce noise, and add warmth, colour and interest to boring floors.

 - Candles, lamps and fires are an essential part of some glamping, adding oodles of atmosphere.
 Style and function are imperative around any accessory that involves fire, this is one area where ‘looks’ might have to take a back seat.
 N.B. safety precautions – heatproof candle holders, log-stove fire guards / sturdy fire braziers – plus fire safety equipment.
 There are also some great battery operated versions on the market now.